openhie/facility-recon/README.md

 # Facility Reconciliation Tool
-This tool enables matching of facility lists including nested lists and with a pluggable architecture to enable a myriad of data sources and matching algorigthms.
+This tool enables matching of facility lists including nested lists and with a pluggable architecture to enable a myriad of data sources and matching algorithms.

 ## Features
 * Both automatic and manual matching, including monitoring the status of existing matches.